avnpl/go-weather-cli/README.md

 ## Overview

-The Go Weather CLI is a command-line interface application written in Go that fetches and displays weather data for specified cities using external APIs.
+The Go Weather CLI is an application written in Go that fetches and displays weather data for specified cities using external APIs.
 It provides both interactive and non-interactive modes for fetching weather data.

 ## Features